How To Teach Yourself Classical Guitar (even if you live on the moon)

 Record Yourself and Learn Classical Guitar More Quickly

-Even if you have no books, DVDs, private teacher, computer, or trustworthy internet connection, this is something you can do that will provide noticeable results and give you some structure to your classical guitar practice.
+Even if you have no books, DVDs, private teacher, computer, or trustworthy internet connection, you can video or audio record yourself playing guitar and review it.
+This will provide noticeable results and give you some structure to your classical guitar practice.

 Here’s the routine: